Email best practices

 While it can be helpful to look at examples of email subject lines, what’s meaningful and relevant to your audience may differ from what other companies and brands are doing.

 More than anything else, your email subjects must connect with your audience.
-Whether you do that with brand personality, humor, pain points, curiosity, or other methods, it must resonate with why your readers subscribed to your email list.
+Whether you do that with brand personality, humor, pain points, curiosity, or other methods, it must resonate with the readers subscribed to your email list.

 This is why email testing is so important.
 But you should also be paying attention to past email subject line metrics.
 Which kinds of email subjects seem to get the most opens and clicks?
 Which ones lead to more sales, signups, and other sorts of conversions?